Hashir103/feed-the-beast/README.md

 Assemble meals by finding ingredients hidden around the environment

 ## 🎯 Game Type
-Survial horror, PvP, cooking, pet simulation
+This will be a Player-vs-Player survival horror game.
+There will be cooking and pet simulation elements within the gameplay.

 ## 👥 Player Setup
 There are two players in the game– locally connected.
 The two players are responsible for the same core gameplay mentioned above, however they will be working against each other for their own survival.
 Currently, the scope of our project is to be developed with the idea of two players playing split-screen on the same device.
 However, if it fits in our timeline, we’d like to include an online multiplayer option so that players can join from different devices and only have their own character’s point of view on their screen.
 Online connection would entail a user sharing a private code for their player two to join with.
 Each player will only be able to see a small portion of the overall map.
 Players will be able to navigate around the map using the WASD keys and perform actions like picking up, cooking, and serving.